 You begin the transfer process in Control Panel, under the Domains tab.
 Start the process by clicking the Transfer Domain Name button.

-When you initiate the transfer, an email will be sent to the current admin contact for the domain.
+When you initiate the transfer, an email will be sent to the entered registrant email contact for the domain.
 The email contains a link to an authorization page, where you can approve or deny the transfer request.
 You will need the authorization code from your previous domain registrar to complete the approval.

 Note that the emails during the transfer process will come from Winhost Domain Services, but will also contain information and links referring to Tucows and opensrs.net, our domain registrar partner.